 Empowering is a step ahead from just encouraging customers to talk about your brand.
 To conjure up the best word of mouth marketing of your brand, you need to provide avenues so that customers can become your brand advocates.
 You can check out how you can encourage your customers to talk about your restaurant positively-

 a) Social Media Campaigns- From polls to vote for the best restaurants and polls to select the best meal of a particular restaurant to motivate people to engage with and share your content/offers, empowering customers builds real-time opportunities for customers to advocate your brand.

-b) Referral Programs- Referral programs have been known to work wonders to get the word of mouth going and has been a proven restaurant marketing strategy.
-You can create interesting campaigns and ask customers to sign up and refer their friends.
+b) Referral Programs- Referral programs have been known to work wonders to get word of mouth going and has been a proven restaurant marketing strategy.
+You can create exciting campaigns and ask customers to sign up and refer their friends.
 Online marketing or social media activities that entice customers to further share your content/offer in return for an offer provides a great win-win situation for both customers and restaurants.

 c) Promotions and Events- Promoting your restaurant through marketing offers on food and by organizing events can be beneficial for your business.
 Such activities and promotions not only limit your audience to the ones you target but leaves you with a pool of opportunities as people will spread the word or accompany with them people in their contact.
 Also, try these 5 Restaurant Event Ideas to Liven Up the Slow Nights at Your Restaurant

 Ultimately, for the word to get out, the product or the service should speak for itself.
 Word of mouth marketing for restaurants is very much dependant on you to put in extra efforts to provide an excellent guest experience to your customers.